 I share my tips for how to stop stomach cramps and pain, and discuss causes, symptoms and remedies.

 Let’s be real.
 Stomach cramps are just not fun.
-I can tell you that I’ve had my fair share of annoying tummy troubles and have come up with some really great strategies to stop stomach cramps in their track.
+I can tell you that I’ve had my fair share of annoying tummy troubles and have come up with some really great strategies to get rid of stomach cramps in their track.
 But first, let’s take a peek at what’s actually going on.

 What the Heck Are Stomach Cramps?